 Parents are welcome to stay and work alongside their students, gaining a deeper understanding of the classical model.
 They are also welcome to drop off their children, and only attend community days during their required rotation weeks and celebrations.
-We cultivate an atmosphere of mentorship and service.
+We cultivate an atmosphere of collaboration and service.
 Academic Mentors serve to mentor parents and students alike.
-Parents serve to mentor students in the classroom.
-Older students are encouraged to serve as mentors to younger students and given opportunities to do so.
+Older students are encouraged to serve as mentors to younger students and given opportunities to do so throughout the year.

 Benefits and Services